interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ## String Types

+Crypto-conditions use the following types within string encoding:

 BASE10
 : Variable-length integer encoded as a base-10 (decimal) number.
-Implementations MUST reject encodings that are too large for them to parse.
+Implementations MUST reject encoded values that are too large for them to parse.
 Implementations MUST be tested for overflows.

 BASE16
 : Variable-length integer encoded as a base-16 (hexadecimal) number.
-Implementations MUST reject encodings that are too large for them to parse.
+Implementations MUST reject encoded values that are too large for them to parse.
 Implementations MUST be tested for overflows.
 No leading zeros.

 BASE64URL
 : Base64-URL encoding.
-See [RFC4648](#RFC4648) , Section 5.
+See [RFC4648](#RFC4648), Section 5.

 ## Bitmask
-Any system accepting crypto-conditions must be able to state its supported algorithms.
+Any system that accepts crypto-conditions must be able to state its supported algorithms.
 It must be possible to verify that all algorithms used in a certain condition are indeed supported even if the fulfillment is not available yet.

-In order to meet these design goals, we define a bitmask to express the supported primitives.
+Therefore, all conditions and fulfillments contain a bitmask to express the required features.
+Implementations provide a bitmask of features they support.

 Each bit represents a different suite of features.
-Each type of condition depends on one or more feature suites.
+Each type of crypto-condition depends on one or more feature suites.
 If an implementation supports all feature suites that a certain type depends on, the implementation MUST support that condition type.
-The list of known types and feature suites is the IANA maintained [Crypto-Condition Type Registry](#crypto-conditions-type-registry) .
+The list of known types and feature suites is the IANA-maintained [Crypto-Condition Type Registry](#crypto-conditions-type-registry) .

-Conditions contain a bitmask of types which they require the implementation to support.
-Implementations provide a bitmask of types they support.

-The bitmask is encoded as a varint to minimize space usage.
+To save space, the bitmask is encoded as a variable-length integer.

 ## Condition {#condition-format}
 Below are the string and binary encoding formats for a condition.
-In both, the featureBitmask is the boolean OR of the feature suite bitmasks of the top-level condition type and all subcondition types, recursively.

 ### String Format {#string-condition-format}